bgachara/bgachara.github.io/posts/rust_ref.md

 ## Derive

-- defined #[derive(Trait)]
-- allows us to automatically implement a trait for a type.
+- defined #[derive(Trait)].
+It allows us to automatically implement a trait for a type.

 ```rust
 #[Derive(Debug, Clone)]